 Overview of the communication discipline with an introduction to the breadth of vocational options open to communication graduates.
 Open to Department of Communication majors only.
-Offered Fall semesters.

 COMM 112 Newswriting (3)

 Introduction to journalism, including study and practice in writing news, with some attention to issues and controversies in journalism as they affect editors and writers.
 Fall semesters.